daimes111/snatch_n_tea/README.md

 ---
 ## Auth vs conditionals

-> Althoug there are erros with auth, with conditionals I was able to make it were if the post.username does not match the user.name, the delete button does not appear and they are unable to make any edits on the post.
+> Although there are erros with auth, with conditionals I was able to make it were if the post.username does not match the user.name, the delete button does not appear and they are unable to make any edits on the post.
 Currently if a user posts anonymously they are still able to delete or edit.
 I'd like to have it where if you post to Gossip Girl, you lose the capability to edit or delete.

 ```
   <input